CatOrfanos/Web-Dev-Hw/Project-2/readme.md

 - I definetly still need to go back and make sure I really know a few of these new elements, especailly surronding the forms because I kinda just winged that and had to go back alot to fix my work!
 - I did come across one problem that I didn't have time to look into, for some reason my Form page keeps opening in the middle of tha page and not the top..... so im not sure what I did there (Nevermind!
 I was able to later figure this out!)
 - Overall I had fun making my website more complex this week and learning about images, tables and forms!

+### **HW-03**
+- This week we review on why we labled our pages the way we did in the past and had a refresher on index.html files and URLs
+- We also reviewed hwo to makes comments in code, this is somthing I did impliment into my work.
+I typically like to comment messages of what was required for the page at the top, so I had it handy.
+I also did try testing a few times when I was looking for errors.
+- We then reviewed document elements
+- Reviewed how to declare the doc type
+- Reviewed the structure and elements
+-